MatveyLebedev/Data-Science-portfolio/README.md

 # Data-Science-portfolio

-1. Classificator for inovation idears from hackathon "digital transformation leaders hackathon".
+1. Classificator for inovation idears from hackathon "Digital transformation leaders hackathon".

 2. News selection systems for the profile feed from hackathon "MORE.tech 4.0".